VirusTC/AlnayaSN-500mg/docs/FDA_Prescriptions.md

 * Porphyria Cutanea Tarda (PCT): A metabolic disorder causing severe skin blistering, hyperpigmentation, and extreme fragility when exposed to the sun.
 * Kwashiorkor: Severe, life-threatening protein malnutrition that produces a scaly, flaking dermatitis often mistaken for pellagra.
 [12, 19, 20, 21]

-If you are researching this for a specific case, please share:

-* Is there an active prescription list (such as TB drugs or chemotherapy) involved?
-* Has a doctor already noted other symptoms, like chronic diarrhea or neurological confusion?
-[1, 22]

 [1] [https://www.ncbi.nlm.nih.gov](https://www.ncbi.nlm.nih.gov/books/NBK557728/)

 [2] [https://www.ncbi.nlm.nih.gov](https://www.ncbi.nlm.nih.gov/books/NBK557728/)